 Well, if you are going to reverse this and if you want to find the courage to face your challenges despite excuses and negative thinking then you need to find answers to the above.
 The responses you want should be positive, not negative as they are now.
 Let me explain what I mean…

 “I am not good enough at…”, is that really true?
 Could it be that you need to accept yourself and how good you really are?
 Have you tried before or just given up?
 Maybe you could learn to be good if you practised or tried again.
 Maybe you are just believing what others told you.

 “I can’t” – do you mean “I won’t”?

 “I always fail” – again question that and you’ll probably find that is not true and is very harsh.
 What is failure anyway?
-Even if you weren’t totally successful, was it complete failure?
+Even if you weren’t totally successful, was it a complete failure?
 Think again and view it differently.

 Finally, open your mind to the possibility that you may succeed.
 If you expect to fail, then you will for sure.

 How to Turn this Round and Face Challenges

-Your mind is good at thinking up reason why you shouldn’t but what about doing the opposite?
+Your mind is good at thinking up reasons why you shouldn’t but what about doing the opposite?

 For a change, start with something you need to face or overcome in your life and what steps you could take.
 Instead of focusing on excuses try to make a list of reasons why you should take action.
 You’ll be surprised once you get started at the reasons you find.